The GED® test often incorporates multilayered texts.

 - Find the adverbs and adjectives that accompany the different viewpoints.
 When an author is prefacing a source using the words, for example, “successfully presenting his case,” it may be clear that the writer is agreeing with that viewpoint or is believing that this point has a lot more merit than another viewpoint.
 If, on the other hand, the author is describing a claim, for example, as “dubious,” it may be clear that the author doesn’t believe that particular viewpoint to have value.

 - We can break down a piece’s paragraphs into a MEAL concept.
 MEAL stands for the Main idea, the Evidence, the Analysis, and the Link.
 The varying points of view will be the evidence of the author.
-In the analysis, however, the writer may give his or her own thoughts which could well drive you into the direction of the author’s main idea.
+In the analysis, however, the writer may give his or her own thoughts, which could well drive you in the direction of the author’s main idea.

 The MEAL concept explained:

 The Main Idea: the topic sentence which identifies one of the thesis’ supporting claims.

 The Evidence: the facts, expert opinions, or some anecdotal evidence to prove the claim as described in our topic sentence.

 The Analysis: this explains in what way the evidence is supporting our topic sentence.